owenkizito/mathscamp-playing-cards/Markdown/Going to School.md

 ## Statement

-Start from home (H) and go to school (S).
+Start from home (bottom left) and go to school (top right).
 You can walk along the 2 by 5 grid by making steps only towards east or north.
 How many different paths can you take to reach your school?

 ![](Going%20to%20School_images/image_0.png)